 Kuldeep Neote, PhD, Senior Director, New Ventures/Scout J&J Innovation Center Boston

 The hallmarks of resistance to PD-1/PD-L1 blockade is a low mutational burden, T cell exclusion or a TGFb activated stroma.
-TGFb has been shown as an important driver of checkpoint blockade re-sistance in metastatic melanoma and urothelial
+TGFb has been shown as an important driver of checkpoint blockade re-sistance in metastatic melanoma and

-toxicity and reverse immune evasion typified by a T cell exclusion phenotype.
+limiting systemic toxicity and reverse immune evasion typified by a T cell exclusion phenotype.

 2:30 Overcoming Specific Mechanisms of Resistance to Immuno-Oncology Therapies

-Kris F. Sachsenmeier, PhD, Associate
+Kris F. Sachsenmeier, PhD,

-Director, Translational Science, AstraZeneca
+Associate Director, Translational Science, AstraZeneca

 As the clinical use of immunotherapies increases, knowledge of specific mechanisms of resistance are coming into focus.
 A review will be presented which summarizes a number of widely-accepted immuno-oncology resistance mechanisms,